mmistakes/minimal-mistakes/_drafts/kotlin-coroutines-101.md

 val dispatcher = Executors.newFixedThreadPool(10).asCoroutineDispatcher()
 ```

+If we have both CPU-intensive and blocking parts, we must use both the `Dispatchers.Default` and the `Dispatchers.IO` and make sure to launch CPU-intensive coroutines on the default dispatchers and blocking code on the IO dispatcher.

 ## 7. Cancellation

 When we reason about concurrent programming, cancellation is always a tricky topic.
 Killing a thread and abruptly stopping the execution of a task is not a good practice. **Before stopping a task, we must free the resources in use, avoid leaks, and leave the system in a consistent state**.